MrGrappleMan/Fynelium-NT/README.md

 ### 💡 Suggestions

-⚡ A PC powerful - it performs tweaks, but also tries to beautify your experience \
+⚡ A powerful device - it performs tweaks, but also tries to beautify your experience, yet maintains efficiency \
-✅ Use Windows 10/11 (Activated) — Insider builds preferred for best results \
+✅ Use Windows 11/10 (Activated) — Insider builds preferred for better results - 10 ~may~ have issues and sorry, I won't be checking for them 😞 \
-🦊 Replace default Edge: Run a trusted removal script and install Edge Canary — this ensures all apps open links in your browser of choice
+🦊 Replace inbult Edge: Run a trustworthy removal script and install Edge Canary insider or anything else — this ensures all apps open links in your browser of choice

 ### ⛩️ Installation